ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 **R1 vs Aluren** (0-2)

-G1: I lose the roll and keep a hand with a Doomsday, a Cabal Therapy, and a couple cantrips.
+G1: I lose the roll and keep a hand with a Doomsday, a Cabal Therapy, and a couple of cantrips.
 They lead on Tropical Island into DRS.
 I cantrip and pass.
 They play a land and maybe a cantrip or something and pass.
 I Probe them and see Aluren, Harpy, a Brainstorm, and they have a blue source available.
 I cantrip and set up a kill for next turn, electing not to Therapy because they'll just